How do Architects charge for their work?

 This type of fee will be very carefully defined based on specific items of work.
 The fee will need to be renegotiated if the nature of the appointment changes significantly.
 This approach may, therefore, be best for a straightforward project with a very clearly defined brief.

 A time charge route can provide flexibility with a ‘pay as you go’ approach when used.
 This option offers the least fee certainty for the client, so often an architect will estimate the total number of hours required or agree hourly caps.

 How much do Architects Charge?

-Architects’ fees can vary depending on the location, complexity of the project, and level of service expected.
+Architects’ fees in the UK can vary depending on the location, complexity of the project, and level of service expected.
 It is usual that an architect’s fee can range from 5% to 12% of the overall construction cost/budget.
 The difference depends on the complexity of the project, its similarity to existing projects, and whether economies of scale can be factored in.
-Contrary to what you may expect, fees are generally lower for new builds than for extension projects, since extensions are more complex as they must interact with an existing building structure.
+Contrary to what you may expect when asking how much architects fees are, fees are generally lower for new builds than for extension projects since extensions are more complex as they must interact with an existing building structure.

 For a two-storey extension project which comes in at £150,000 for the finished build, the cost for an architect charging a 10% fee would be £15,000.

 Why do fees vary?